Limited Offer | Free Shipping | 60-Day Returns

 No one wants to count sheep till they become an expert shepherd.
 Turns out there are better ways to catch those Zzzs:

-- Now, about that pre-bed ritual.
+2. Now, about that pre-bed ritual.
 Ditch the phones and laptops, folks.
 That blue light is a real sleep killer.
 Instead, grab a book or soak in a warm bath.
 And your bedroom?
 Think cave - cool, dark, and quiet.
-If your neighbors think 2 AM is the perfect time for band practice, invest in some earplugs or a white noise machine.
+If your neighbors think 2 AM is the perfect time for band practice, invest in earplugs or a white noise machine.

 Most folks are out like a light in 10 to 20 minutes.
 If you're still wide awake after that, it might be time to shake things up.
 Try sticking to a regular bedtime, even on weekends.
 And skip that late-night coffee and Instagram scroll.
 Instead, turn your bedroom into a cozy sleep cave.
 Before you know it, you'll be snoozing faster than you can say "goodnight"!